AAAI-2025-Hackathon/team_56/README-CheckIn.md

 ## Check-In

-* Title of your submission: GEL - Geological Explorer with LLM
+* Title of your submission: MAGMA: Machine-Assisted Geological Mapping and Analysis
 * Team Member: Olanrewaju Muili

 - [x] All team members agree to abide by the Hackathon Rules